replicatedhq/docs/docs/packaging-an-application/template-functions.md

 ```go
 func HostPublicIpAddressAll(componentName string, containerName string) []string
 ```
-Returns host public IP address's of all instances of a given Component as an array of strings.
+Returns host public IP addresses for all instances of a given Component as an array of strings.
 Note: `ContainerExposedPortAll`, `HostPrivateIpAddressAll`, `HostPublicIpAddressAll` are guaranteed to return in the same order

 ## ContainerExposedPort